Approximate Bayesian computation (ABC) gives exact results under the assumption of model error: Discussion

 \section{Discussion}

-It has been shown in this paper that approximate Bayesian computation algorithm can be considered to give exact inference under the assumption of model error.
+It has been shown in this paper that approximate Bayesian computation algorithms can be considered to give exact inference under the assumption of model error.
 However, this is only part of the way towards a complete understanding of ABC algorithms.
 In the majority of the application papers using ABC methods, summaries of the data and model output have been used to reduce the dimension of the output.
 It cannot be known whether these summaries are sufficient for the data, and so in most cases the use of summaries means that there is another layer of approximation.
 While this work allows us to understand the error assumed on the measurement of the summary, it says nothing about what effect using the summary rather than the complete data has on the inference.
-More work is required to discover this, and to help guide the choice of which summaries to use.

-The use of a model error term when making inferences is important if one wants to move from making statements about the model to statements about reality.
+The use of a simulator discrepancy term when making inferences is important if one wants to move from making statements about the simulator to statements about reality.
 There has currently been only minimal work done on modelling the discrepancy term for stochastic models.
 One way to approach this is to view the model as deterministic, outputting a density $\pi_\theta(x)$ for each value of the input $\theta$ (many realizations of $\eta(\theta)$ would be needed to learn $\pi_\theta(x)$).
-The discrepancy term $\epsilon$ can then be considered as representing the difference between $\pi_\theta(x)$ and the true variability inherent in the physical system (at least the variability given the level we choose to model it at).
-Finally, it should be possible to generalize approximate sequential Monte Carlo methods in a similar way to that done for the approximate rejection and approximate Markov chain Monte Carlo algorithms.
+The discrepancy term $\epsilon$ can then be considered as representing the difference between $\pi_\theta(x)$ and the true variability inherent in the physical system.